Teens hold 'tea party' as alternative to dance

 Taylor Held, a junior at Great Falls High, holds a 'dance alternative' party in Gibson Park with her friends.
 TRIBUNE PHOTO/ABBY REDFERN

 Tayler Held, a 17-year-old Great Falls High School Student, used to space out dozens of times a day.
-She was having "absence seizures," the result of epilepsy.
+She was having "absence seizures," the result of epilepsy."You kind of just sit there and you zone out and don't hear anything anybody says," Held said.

 Today, the absence seizures are gone.